spacelift-io/user-documentation/docs/faq/README.md

 ## Platforms

-### Terraform
+### Terraform/OpenTofu

-#### How do I import the Terraform state for my stack?
+#### How do I import the state for my stack?

-The Terraform state file can be imported during the [creation of a stack](../concepts/stack/creating-a-stack.md#terraform).
+The state file can be imported during the [creation of a stack](../concepts/stack/creating-a-stack.md#terraform).

-#### How do I export the Terraform state for my stack?
+#### How do I export the state for my stack?

-The Terraform state file can be pulled and then exported using a [Task](../concepts/run/task.md).
+The state file can be pulled and then exported using a [Task](../concepts/run/task.md).

-For example, to export the state to an Amazon S3 bucket, you would run the following command as a Task:
+For example, to export the state to an Amazon S3 bucket, you would run the following command or equivalent as a Task:

 ```shell
 terraform state pull > state.json && aws s3 cp state.json s3://<PATH>